genesys-samples/genesys-samples.github.io/content/card/introToArchitect.md

 workshop_url: https://workshop.genesys.com/workshops/Architect-Basics-101/
 ---

-Learn about our Salesforce partnership and how to configure Salesforce Omni-Channel chats to route through the Genesys Cloud CX ACD engine.
+An introductory course into the Genesys Cloud CX Architect tool.
+You will get an understanding of key concepts, capabilities, and build your first inbound flow.